AdumaRishithReddy/ECTF25_IITDH/Quicknotes.md

 # Quicknotes
 ## Debugging

-Before getting started with debugging, the board needs to have a debugger server running that lets you connect and act as a client.
-This service is provided by OpenOCD.
+- Before getting started with debugging, the board needs to have a debugger server running.
+- The host connects and acts as a client.
+- This service is provided by OpenOCD.

 To create and run the server on the board:
 ```bash